Protective gloves against thermal risks (Heat and/or flame)

 Resistance to contact heat

 The glove’s material is exposed to temperatures between +100°C and +500°C. The length of time is then measured for how long it takes the material on the inside of the glove to increase by 10°C from the starting temperature (approx. 25°C).
 15 seconds is the minimum accepted length of time for approval.
-For example: to be marked with class 2, the glove’s inside material must manage 250°C heat for 15 seconds before the material exceeds 35°C.
+For example: to be marked with class 2, the glove’s inside material must manage 250°C heat for 15 seconds before the material exceeds 35o°C. Gloves that pass this test will show the wavy line pictogram (protection against heat)

 Resistance to convective heat